What is Medical Malpractice?

 Many anesthesia complications occur when a patient is not properly evaluated before a procedure or carefully monitored during and after a procedure.
 Patients should never die or suffer serious injury during surgery or immediately after because of adverse reactions to anesthesia.
 Anesthesia errors also include dosage errors, failure to intubate, delayed anesthesia delivery due to equipment problems, and negligent or improper administration of oxygen.

 Doctors have a duty to reach a list of possible diagnoses that describe a patient’s symptoms, then to focus on ruling out the diagnoses that pose the greatest risk.
 A doctor who fails to follow these basic steps can miss a diagnosis, with serious consequences for the patient.
-Some of the more common medical errors we see involve failure to diagnose a heart attack.
+Some of the more common medical errors we see involve failure to diagnose a heart attack or stroke.
 Timely diagnosis and treatment can mean the difference between life and death for patients with certain serious medical conditions.

 According to a study published by the National Coalition of Health, cancer misdiagnosis occurs between 15 percent and 28 percent of the time.
 The study concludes that the causes of these many diagnostic medical errors include doctors who are strapped for time, medical records that are fragmented, pathology interpretation errors, missing important pieces of family medical history, and inflexible adherence to protocol on the part of medical professionals.